hope1985/YUVQATool/README.md

 ### Window
 The project is originally written in Visual Studio 2022.
 The solution file for the Visual Studio project exists in Git.
 ### Linux
-The code can also be written in Linux using the GCC compiler.
+The code can also be executed in Linux using the GCC compiler.
 The build command will be added soon...

 ### Command-line Options